mmccartney18/hw-sinatra-saas-hangperson/docs/part_0_create_saas_app.md

 No changes?
 Confused?

 Now go back to the shell window where you ran `rackup` and press Ctrl-C to stop Rack.
-Then type `bundle exec rackup -p $PORT -o $IP` again (for Cloud9), and once it is running, go back to your browser tab with your app and refresh the page.
+Then type `bundle exec rackup -p 8080` again (for Gitpod with port 8080), and once it is running, go back to your browser tab with your app and refresh the page.
 This time it should work.

 What this shows you is that if you modify your app while it's running, you have to restart Rack in order for it to "see" those changes.
 Since restarting it manually is tedious, we'll use the `rerun` gem, which restarts Rack automatically when it sees changes to files in the app's directory.
 (Rails does this for you by default during development, as we'll see, but Sinatra doesn't.)